soltanisgeo/Website/content/project/PHD/index.md

 url_video: ''

 ---
 *About the figure:*  (Left panel-Up):An extensive ambient noise measurements in Tehran (around 800 points).
-(Left panel-Down):Results for H/V, exracting earthquakes coda, and the inversion process to retrive 1-D velocity structure (3-D velocity structure are not represented here because the paper is not published yet).
+(Left panel-Down):Results for H/V, exracting earthquakes coda, and the inversion process to retrive 1-D velocity structure (3-D velocity structure are not represented here because the paper is not published yet).<br />
 (Right panel-Up:Extractions of basin layers with rotation, meshing the basin and a preliminary results of numerical simulation with Efispec3d.